Generate AI with Meshy! How to instantly display 3D models that even beginners can do with React x Three.js!

 • position : Use CAMERA_POSITION

-• fov : Set Field of View (set to 60 this time)
+• fov : Set the field of view (set to 60)

-• Lights that illuminate the entire scene evenly
+• Light that illuminates the entire scene evenly

-• intensity (set to 20) to make the model look more visible
+• the intensity (set it to 20) to bring out the details of the model.

 • spotLight(Spotlight)

-• Lights that illuminate the model from a specific direction
+• A light that illuminates a model from a specific direction

-• Adjust the position of the light and set the monitor to properly emphasize
+• Adjust the light position to highlight the monitor properly .

-• Call the MonitorDisplay created in PART 2
+• the MonitorDisplay created in PART 2 to arrange the monitor and display.

 • Camera operation restrictions

-• Set minPolarAngle and maxPolarAngle Math.PI/2 and disable camera up and down movement (*Because HTML didn't hide up and down properly)
+• Set minPolarAngle and maxPolarAngle Math.PI / 2 to disable up and down camera movement (because the HTML was not properly hidden at the top and bottom)

-• This time I'm using the camera's zoom function as default, but you can also enable/disable using enableZoom
+• This time we are using the default camera zoom function, but you can also enable/disable it using enableZoom

 • Background settings